oasis-tcs/openc2-usecases/SBOM-PoC/HIIGoals.md

 42. An OpenC2 SCAP actuator profile will be created for the OIF to prevent execution of files on an endpoint that have been infected by malware or otherwise modified without authorization.
 The identification of the infected files shall be performed by using primary and supplemental tags in the (ISO/IEC)19770-2:2015 Software Identification (SWID) Tag standard format.
 The OIF will use the OpenDXL transport mechanism to prevent execution of infected files on an endpoint.

 Use Case #7   Preventing Vulnerable Devices from Accessing Network Resources

-Through the use of well-formed SWID tags, network access decision points are able to collect validation information quickly and accurately, enabling the organization to help prevent the connection of endpoints that represent a potential threat.
-SWID tags provides a technology-neutral way to verify a device’s compliance with certain configuration policies

 43. An OpenC2 SCAP actuator profile will be created for the OIF to deny the connection of devices that represent a potential threat.
 The verification of the device’s compliance with configuration policies shall be performed by using SWID tags in the (ISO/IEC)19770-2:2015 Software Identification (SWID) Tag standard format.
 The OIF will use the HTTP or HTTPS transport mechanisms to prevent vulnerable devices from accessing network resources.